0xRar/0xRar/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ... `Hackathon Project`
-- 🌱 I’m currently learning ... `Java , PHP , Lua , Cyber Sec`
+- 🌱 I’m currently learning ... `Java , PHP , C# , Cyber Sec`
 - 👯 I’m looking to collaborate on ... `Web Based Projects`
 - 🤔 I’m looking for help with ... `Nothing at the moment`
 - 💬 Ask me about ... `Anything!`